Trans Studio Project (TSP) 4.0

 This work talks about an Individual’s emotions.
 It shows the bond between an individual and a society.
 A person disguised in a pattern made bandage walks around the street and performs doing no harm to others so as to see how people would react.

 Its a form of performing arts which borrows the ideas from Live Theatre and Improvisation.

-It basically is trying to explore the dimensions of Individual Identity beyond the biological construct, beyond any gender, beyond pre determined societal roles and responsibilities, beyond any race, caste or any authority.
+It basically is trying to explore the dimensions of Individual Identity beyond the biological construct, beyond any gender, beyond predetermined societal roles and responsibilities, beyond any race, caste or any authority.
 This is a silent performance in terms of voice.
 Silence is always powerful.
-These kind of performances leave an impact on people and also in Contemporary art as it is visible yet abstract.
+These kinds of performances leave an impact on people and also in Contemporary art as it is visible yet abstract.
 So people can creatively be thoughtful and have their say.

 Faults are always forbidden in our society and fear is obvious.
 This will restrict ourselves to a confined zone.
 It is okay to be weird and find one’s own space in a creative manner.

-And I chose to play with the colour red, painted on Masks, gloves and shoes with some tags.
+And I chose to play with the color red, painted on Masks, gloves and shoes with some tags.
 Which respectively mean confidence in voice and our actions if its rightful and ethical.

 Tiffany Baillet is a visual artist from France.
-Her artistic practice is multidisciplinary, three main mediums are representative of her work : upcycling clothing and costume, film photography and work around video.
-She approach as much of the purely plastic dimensions of these mediums as its sociological and social implications or its relationships with the intimate and daily…
+Her artistic practice is multidisciplinary, three main mediums are representative of her work: upcycling clothing and costume, film photography and work around video.
+She approaches as much of the purely plastic dimensions of these mediums as its sociological and social implications or its relationships with the intimate and daily…

 Graduated from a Fashion and Design degree previously, she is currently a student in the University of Bordeaux Montaigne in what is called a “ Professional Masters” program, which is about doing Art for Social Action.